FatemehMomeni/DIMTSD/README.md

 These models are used for stance detection task of texts with more than one target which is called multi-target stance detection.
 The innovation is reducing the dependency of models on domain which means they can be used for unseen domains.
-"dimts_prompt" model has implemented using prompt-tuning and "dimts" model has immplemented like other common classification tasks. "dimtsd" model has reached better results.
+"CDMTSD" stands for "Cross-Domain Multi-Target Stance Detectionn".
+"CDMTSD_prompt" model has implemented using prompt-tuning and "CDMTSD_single" model has immplemented like other common classification tasks.
+"CDMTSD_single" model has reached better results.